QuantEcon/Bookshelf/README.md

          };

 In addition to these files, you will need to spin up your own instance of a Mongo database.
+To install and start Mongo database on your respective Operating System go to https://docs.mongodb.com/manual/administration/install-community/

 Once you have done this, you can use the commands to get the server up and running.